Earthquakes on May 11, 2026

 5.3 km---✓ ReviewedUSGS →

-This magnitude 2.0 event was detected 5 km SW of Brawley, CA on May 11, 2026, with origin time 20:56 UTC.
+A magnitude 2.0 earthquake was recorded 5 km SW of Brawley, CA on May 11, 2026 at 20:56 UTC.
 It arrived roughly 12 hours after a larger magnitude 2.5 mainshock in the same 20 km area, placing it within the typical aftershock window.
-The hypocenter lay at 5.3 km, placing this in the shallow crustal category.
+This was a shallow crustal earthquake, focused at 5.3 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 The epicenter is at 32.941°, -115.561°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-11